Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Actions of automorphisms of on Sub

-Recall that for a locally compact group $G$, if $\Aut(G)$ is endowed with the compact-open topology, the map $\Aut(G)\times G\to G$, $(T,x)\mapsto T(x)$, $T\in \Aut(G)$, $x\in G$, is continuous.
-If $\Aut(G)$ is endowed with the modified compact-open topology (which is finer than the compact-open topology), then $\Aut(G)$ is a topological group (cf.\ \cite{St06}, 9.17), and we show that the action of $\Aut(G)$ on $\Sub_G$ is a continuous group action.
-Note that for a connected Lie group $G$ with the Lie algebra $\G$, $\Aut(G)$ is a Lie group as a closed subgroup of $\GL(\G)$ and, the topology on $\Aut(G)$ inherited from $\GL(\G)$ coincides with the compact-open topology, as well as with the modified compact-open topology (cf.\ \cite{Ar46}, \cite{Ho52}).
+Recall that for a locally compact (Hausdorff) group $G$, if $\Aut(G)$ is endowed with the compact-open topology, the map $\Aut(G)\times G\to G$, $(T,x)\mapsto T(x)$, $T\in \Aut(G)$, $x\in G$, is continuous.
+If $\Aut(G)$ is endowed with the modified compact-open topology (which is finer than the compact-open topology), then $\Aut(G)$ is a topological group \cite[9.17]{St06}, and we show that the action of the group $\Aut(G)$ on $\Sub_G$ is continuous.
+Note that for a connected Lie group $G$ with the Lie algebra $\G$, $\Aut(G)$ is a Lie group as a closed subgroup of $\GL(\G)$ and, the topology on $\Aut(G)$ inherited from $\GL(\G)$ coincides with the compact-open topology, as well as with the modified compact-open topology \cite{Ar46, Ho52}.